 - Where to eat in Sonargaon?

-How much time do you need to explore Sonargaon?
+Sonargaon visit: how much time do you need to explore it?

 Overall there are two major sites in Sonargaon – museum and Panam Nagar.
 If you have some extra time, there are a few mosques to explore.
 It took me about 6 hours for this trip together with the road.
 Overall, Sonargaon is a one day getaway from Dhaka.
 I wouldn’t plan something extra the same day not to make it too hectic.

 Sonargaon Museum Complex